Skip to content

 V-PPM/P-NFS

-They are saying to himself, "Teacher, she, the Woman, was caught-down upon self-observation, she who commits adultery.80a
+They are saying to self, "Teacher, she, herself, the Woman, was seized/overtaken upon a self-betrayal, she who is commiting adultery.80a

 LITV Translation: